KenduiywaC/alx-pre_course/README.md

-This is a README.md file
+This is a README.md file.